coverclock/com-diag-diminuto/README.md

 * phex - display standard input in a printable form.
 * pinchange - execute a command when a GPIO pin changes state.
 * pintool - manipulate GPIO pins.
+* pps - uses Diminuto pintool to multiplex on a 1PPS GPIO pin.
 * renametool - atomically rename or swap files in the same file system.
 * serialtool - manipulate serial ports.
 * shaper - shape traffic in a pipeline.